neurospicydev/alx-system_engineering-devops/0x02-shell_redirections/README.md

 - Words should be sorted

 ### 14. It Must Be In That File
-A bash script that displays lines containing the pattern "root" from the file `/etc/passwd`
+A bash script that displays lines containing the pattern "root" from the file `/etc/passwd`.

+### 15. Count That Word
+A bash script that displays the number of lines that contain the pattern "bin" in the file `/etc/passwd`.